So this was what her pleading and begging, her answer to everything had amounted to.

-"Get out," her father ordered in a less than forceful tone.
+"Get out," her father ordered outright in a less than forceful tone.
 Rumpelstiltskin smiled, still not looking her, and it was beginning to bother her.
 If he was going to include her in on a deal and barter with her future, the least he could do was look at her, maybe even ask her instead of her father!
 This had all been her idea after all.
 And yet-

-Suddenly Gaston's arm carelessly hit her throat as he pushed her back out of the way, like she didn't have the sense to move on her own if she was in the way.
+Suddenly Gaston's arm carelessly hit her in the neck as he pushed her back out of the way.
 It made her hands ball into tight fists as she struggled to keep from snapping at him.
-It wasn't the first time he'd done that, and she hated it each time, even in the most pressing of situations.
+It wasn't the first time she felt pushed around and she hated it each time, even in the most pressing of situations.